tim-schilling/deps/final/0018-technical-governance-6x.rst

 When asked to make a technical decision, the Steering Council should first discuss this amongst themselves.
-If there's agreement on a course of action, a single member will respond the forum, ticket, or new-features repo on behalf of the Steering Council.
+If there's agreement on a course of action, a single member will respond the forum, ticket, or `new-features GitHub repository`_ on behalf of the Steering Council.
 It may optionally include a dissenting opinion if someone wishes to include one.

 If the Steering Council can't arrive at an agreement, a formal vote may be invoked.